ZhipeiQin/ZhipeiQin/README.md

 - 🖊  I have more than two years working experience in Machine Learning Engineering and Data Science.

-- 🔭 My last master's thesis is about Graph Neural Network: [The publication of my Master's Project:Graph Neural Network](https://theses.liacs.nl/pdf/2024-2025-QinZZhipei.pdf). my first master's thesis is about dimensionality reduction of data in high-dimensional space (t-SNE).
+- 🔭 My last master's thesis is about Graph Neural Network: [The publication of my Master's Project:Graph Neural Network](https://theses.liacs.nl/pdf/2024-2025-QinZZhipei.pdf).
+      My first master's thesis is about dimensionality reduction of data in high-dimensional space (t-SNE).

 - 🌱 I’m currently learning **Fabric, Azure, AWS**.